troclaux/notes/aws.md

 > get history of events or API calls made within your aws account via aws cli, aws console, aws sdk or aws services

+- features:
-- provides governance and auditing
+  - governance and auditing
-  - governance: monitoring activity, ensuring compliance, auditability and accountability
+    - governance: monitoring account activity to ensure compliance
+  - API call logging:
+    - view history of AWS API calls across your account
+    - log data events such as S3 object-level API activity
+  - IAM integration that provides detailed information on who performed the actions
 - enabled by default
-- to store logs long-term, put logs from CloudTrail into CloudWatch Logs or S3
+- to store logs long-term, put logs from CloudTrail into [CloudWatch Logs](#cloudwatch-logs) or S3
 - cloudtrail insights: automates the analysis of cloudtrail events to detect unusual activity

 > [!TIP]